Outcomes

 Core Design Tenets

-Peripheral Design & space utilization
+Peripheral Design & FOV Management

-Accessibility
+Space-Specific Accessibility

 main/home state